 Our vision is to enhance Australia’s capacity in physics by supporting the increased engagement of women in physics.

-The mission of the Women in Physics (WIP) group is to support women in physics, to advocate on their behalf, and to work towards removing impediments to their career advancement through cultural change within the discipline and via the advancement of policies.
+The mission of the Diversity and Equity Group In Australian Physics (DEGAP) group is to promote equity in physics, to advocate on people’s behalf, and to work towards removing impediments to their career advancement through cultural change within the discipline and via the advancement of policies.

-ADVOCATE: WIP makes representations on behalf of female physicists to academia, industry, and government, and works with these bodies to develop and identify opportunities for women in physics.
+ADVOCATE: DEGAP makes representations on behalf of female physicists to academia, industry, and government, and works with these bodies to develop and identify opportunities for women in physics.

 Chair: Victoria Coleman (NSW)